Unmet Transit Needs

 Tell us about your Unmet Transit Need!

 Prior to allocating TDA funds for local streets and roads in individual jurisdictions, MCTC must identify any unmet transit needs that may exist in that jurisdiction that are reasonable to meet.
 The Annual Unmet Transit Needs Assessment is conducted to identify any unmet transit needs and make any related findings.
 For this assessment, MCTC is required to establish and implement a process of citizen participation, utilizing the SSTAC to hear the transit needs of transit dependent or disadvantaged persons.
-This year, the opportunities for citizen participation consists of an online survey, six in-person events, one virtual event, and a public hearing.
-Dates and locations for the outreach events and the public hearing are listed in the table below:
+Dates and locations for future outreach events and the public hearing will be listed below.

 Spanish Language Workshop